alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

  * if top row then winner = top row
  * else if middle row then winner = middle row
- * and so on
+ * and so on, following the pattern "if X then winner = X"

-Essentially we are walking through a series of win conditions, and bailing out when we find one that's true.
+Essentially, we are walking through a series of win conditions, and bailing out when we find one that's true.

 That sounds a lot like an [iteration method](/lessons/javascript/iteration_methods) to me.
 Specifically "find".. but I don't think "find" will quite work here...